george24601/notes/specific/spanner.md

-you can optionally define parent-child relationships between tables if you want Cloud Spanner to physically co-locate their rows for efficient retrieval.

 If you declare a table to be a child of another table, the primary key column(s) of the parent table must be the prefix of the primary key of the child table.

-Cloud Spanner stores rows in sorted order by primary key values, with child rows inserted between parent rows that share the same primary key prefix.
-This insertion of child rows between parent rows along the primary key dimension is called interleaving, and child tables are also called interleaved tables.

- For example, if you insert records with a monotonically increasing integer as the key, you'll always insert at the end of your key space.
-This is undesirable because Cloud Spanner divides data among servers by key ranges, which means your inserts will be directed at a single server, creating a hotspot.

 1. Hash the key and store it in a column.
 Use the hash column (or the hash column and the unique key columns together) as the primary key.